 Coal power plant in Rio Grande do Sul, Brazil.
 Approximate location -29.9513, -51.6224.

-Charqueadas power station is an coal power plant in Rio Grande do Sul, Brazil.
+Charqueadas power station is a 72 MW coal power plant in Rio Grande do Sul, Brazil.
 It is operated by Engie Brasil Energia SA.
-It ranks #2547 of 2,549 Brazil power plants by installed capacity.
+Based on its capacity (estimated), it can supply roughly 90k homes (estimated).
+It ranks #392 of 2,572 Brazil power plants by installed capacity.
+Commissioned in 1962, it is around 64 years old — an older, legacy facility.
 In context, coal supplies about 2.3% of Brazil's electricity; the national grid averages 110 gCO₂/kWh (88.7% low-carbon) (2025).

 Plant data: WRI Global Power Plant Database (CC BY 4.0), id CT-5623.